 Show how Duke's resources directly support this goal.

-Example: "My goal to develop sustainable energy solutions aligns with Duke's Energy Initiative, specifically the Smart Grid Lab."
+Example: "My goal to develop sustainable energy solutions aligns with Duke's Energy Initiative."

 Q: Connect values to Duke?